Find out more about our Dance & Movement Teachers below.

 Lucienne Anczykowski

-A professional and certified Russian Ballet teacher, Lucienne began her studies as a resident of a Polish State Ballet School, later working toward her professional teaching credentials at the University of Music in Warsaw.
-Her performing career was with the Maurice Bejart Theatre de XX Siècle in Belgium.
-Lucienne continues to learn by attending extensive teacher ongoing training through the National Ballet School of Canada.
+A professional ballet teacher certified in the Vaganova method, Lucienne began her studies as a Polish State Ballet School resident, later working toward her professional teaching credentials at the University of Music in Warsaw.
+She danced professionally with the Maurice Bejart Theatre de XX Siècle in Belgium.
+Lucienne continues to advance her teaching skills at the prestigious National Ballet School.
+Many of her former students have gone on to professional careers including Broadway and the National Ballet of Canada.

 Sarah Kennedy